Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Secured loan.
 With a secured personal loan, you need to put up an asset as collateral that is of equal or higher value than the loan amount.
 If you default on your loan, the lender will repossess the asset.
 Secured loans often come with lower interest rates because the lender is taking less of a risk.

 - Unsecured loan.
 This type of loan does not require you to use an asset as a guarantee but often comes with higher interest rates.
 This is because the lender is taking on a more significant risk than with a secured loan.
 You can usually borrow between $1,000 and $50,000 and use the loan amount for any purpose.

 - Short-term loan.
 These loans, also called payday loans, are usually for amounts between $100 and $2,000 and may be an option if you need finance for emergency dental surgery.
 Payday lenders typically offer quick turnaround times, with some sending you the money within 60 minutes.
 Please bear in mind that the repayment period is relatively short, usually between two days and one year.

 - Credit card.
 You also have the option of using your credit card to pay for dental work.
 Depending on your card’s limit, you may be able to cover the cost of surgery or other visits and check-ups.
 However, the rate of interest on your credit card is likely to be higher than the rate on offer from personal loans.
 Also, with no set repayment period, you may fall into debt if you do not keep on top of the payments.

 Here are some questions that can help you come to a decision:

-What repayments can I afford?
-Depending on whether the rate on offer is fixed or variable, you can work out a rough idea of what your payments will be, based on the loan’s interest rate and ongoing fees.
+- What repayments can I afford?
+You can work out a rough idea of what your payments will be, based on the loan’s interest rate and ongoing fees.
 See if this amount will work with your budget.